Nigel Richards

-Nigel Richards (born 1967) is a New Zealand–Malaysian Scrabble player who is widely regarded as the greatest tournament-Scrabble player of all time.
-Born and raised in New Zealand, Richards became World Champion in 2007, and repeated the feat in 2011, 2013, 2018, and 2019, and remains the only person to have won the title more than once.
-He also won the third World English-Language Scrabble Players’ Association Championship (WESPAC) in 2019.
+Nigel Richards (born 1967) is a New Zealand Scrabble player.
+Widely regarded as the greatest Scrabble player of all time, he became World Champion in 2007, and repeated the feat in 2011, 2013, 2018, and 2019.
+He also won the third World English-Language Scrabble Players' Association Championship (WESPAC) in 2019.

-Richards is also a five-time U.S. national champion (four times consecutively from 2010 to 2013), an eight-time UK Open champion, an 11-time champion of the Singapore Open Scrabble Championship and a 15-time winner of the King's Cup in Bangkok, the world's biggest Scrabble competition.
+Richards is also a five-time U.S. national champion (four times consecutively from 2010 to 2013), a ten-time UK Open champion, a 12-time champion of the Singapore Open Scrabble Championship and a 15-time winner of the King's Cup in Bangkok, the world's biggest Scrabble competition.

 In 2015, despite not speaking French, Richards won the French World Scrabble Championships, after reportedly spending nine weeks studying the French dictionary.
-He won it again in 2018, and multiple duplicate titles from 2016.
+He won it again in 2018, and multiple duplicate titles from 2017 to 2019.
+In 2025, Richards won the blitz, paire and duplicate title in Trois-Rivières, Canada.

+In 2024, Richards accomplished a similar feat by winning the Spanish-language World Championships.

-Renowned for his eidetic and mathematical abilities, Richards has been described as a reclusive personality and has been rarely interviewed.
+Renowned for his eidetic and mathematical abilities, Richards has been described as a reclusive personality and has rarely been interviewed.

+Early life

+Richards was born in 1967 in Christchurch, New Zealand.
+He initially attended Aranui High School, but switched to Lincoln High School when his stepfather's career meant the family had to move to Burnham Military Camp.
+He received a university scholarship, but chose not to attend, taking a job in a post office instead.

+Richards was introduced to Scrabble by his mother, Adrienne Fischer, when he was 28.
+She chose the game because she was tired of his card-counting when they played 500.
+She thought he would be less good at Scrabble because he could not spell very well and had not been good at English at school.

+In 2000, Richards moved from Christchurch to Kuala Lumpur, where he had been offered a job by a Malaysian Scrabble aficionado.
+His mother has said that she believes his job involves closed-circuit television and security.

 Playing history

 Richards started playing competitive Scrabble at New Zealand's Christchurch Scrabble Club.
-Since beginning his competitive career in 1997, he has won about 75% of his tournament games, collecting an estimated USD 200,000 in prize money.
-In 2000 Richards moved to Malaysia.
+Since beginning his competitive career in 1996, he has won about 75% of his tournament games, collecting an estimated US$200,000 in prize money.

 2007

-Richards won the World Scrabble Championship and earned USD 15,000 by winning a playoff, 3 games to 0, against Ganesh Asirvatham of Malaysia.
+Richards won the World Scrabble Championship and earned US$15,000 by winning a playoff, 3 games to 0, against Ganesh Asirvatham of Malaysia.
 The two qualified for the playoff by leading a field of 104 international experts after 24 rounds of a tournament held 9–12 November in Mumbai, India.

 2008

-Richards won the USA National Scrabble Championship and earned USD 25,000 by winning his last three games against the runner-up, 1998 champion Brian Cappelletto, for a record of 22 wins and 6 losses, with a cumulative spread of 1,340 points.
+Richards won the USA National Scrabble Championship and earned US$25,000 by winning his last three games against the runner-up, 1998 champion Brian Cappelletto, for a record of 22 wins and 6 losses, with a cumulative spread of 1,340 points.